Propo41/bookify/CONTRIBUTING.md

 ### Installation [web]

-1. Copy the `.env.example` file as `.env` file in the `/server/` dir and fill the required keys.
-Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)
+1. Copy the `.env.example` file as `.env` file in the `/server/` dir and fill the required keys. _OPTIONAL: Obtain the required OAuth credentials by following this [guide](./README.md#hosting-yourself)_
-2. Copy the `.env.example` file as `.env` file in the `/client/` dir
+2. Copy the `.env.example` file as `.env` file in the `/client/` dir. _OPTIONAL: Obtain the REACT_APP_CLIENT_ID ID by following step 1_
-2. If you have docker, run `npm run start:docker` to run the app without installing any dependencies.
+3. Run `npm install`
+4. Run `npm run build`
-3. Run `npm run migration:run` to create the migrations
+5. Run `npm run migration:run` to create the migrations
+6. Run the server app in development mode using: `npm run start:server`
-4. Run the app using: `npm run start`
+7. Run the client app in development mode using: `npm run start:client`

+**Note**: In _development_ mode, the calender is mocked, ie, the developer does not need to have access to the OAuth credentials.
+Every interaction should work as if interacting with a real calender.
+Check `server/src/google-api/google-api-mock.service.ts` and `server/src/google-api/google-api.module.ts` to learn more on how it works.

 ### Installation [chrome-extension]